 Unused Sick Time may be carried over and accumulated to a maximum of 132 days (that is, approximately 6 months; 1,056 hours); support staff hired on or before December 31, 2020 may accrue up to 192 days (1,536).
 Sick Time accruals cease once an employee's Sick Time bank reaches the stated maximum; when Sick Time is used, monthly credits resume up to the maximum.

 Salaried staff who were employed on December 31, 2020 were credited on January 1, 2021 with a Sick Time balance based on their years of service as a salaried staff member, with a minimum credit of 20 days.
-See HR's Leave Changes in 2021 site for more information on crediting.
+See HR's Employee Leaves site for more information on crediting.

 Sick Time is paid at the usual salary for salaried employees, and at the usual straight-time rates plus any applicable shift differential for hourly paid staff.
 For a work-related injury, see Section 4.5, Industrial Accident and Worker's Compensation, for information on coordination of payments.